Jonathan2251/lbt/source/pocl.rst

 Pocl web [#pocl-web]_ and documentation [#pocl-doc]_.

 PoCL uses Clang as an OpenCL C frontend and LLVM for kernel compiler implementation, and as a portability layer.
 Thus, if your desired target has an LLVM backend, it should be able to get OpenCL support easily by using PoCL [#pocl-web]_.

-.. note:: OpenCL is C function with keyword __kernel and some attruibutes in data type.
-If clang is able to compile input.cl to input.ll, then llvm backend can compile input.ll and link to library.
+.. note:: OpenCL is a C-based language with the keyword `__kernel` and special
+          attributes in data types.
+If Clang can compile `input.cl` to LLVM IR (`input.ll`), then the LLVM backend can compile `input.ll` and link it with libraries.

 Build as the following bash: